 That’s not to say that your marketing efforts aren’t properly targeted.
 It’s just that what YOU might call a “Lead”, might only be the first step in THEIR buyer’s journey.

 I suppose that you could personally write emails to each and every lead that wandered into your field of vision, and it might even work on a very small scale.
-However most businesses need to touch a lot of people to get the numbers they need to sustain their business.
+However most schools and businesses need to touch a lot of people to get the numbers they need to sustain their business.

 If only there was a way to systematize the process.
 A way to automatically send the right email with the right offer, to the right person, at the right time.
 What?
 This has been going on for a while now?

 Yep, it goes by different names; Inbound Marketing, Lead Nurturing, Marketing Automation and a few others.
-It’s best used for what we would call a “Considered Purchase”, something that your customer has to really think about before committing to.
+It’s best used for what we would call a “Considered Purchase”, something that your customer has to really think about before committing.
 Here’s a story about Inbound Marketing that I think puts it into perspective.

 My go-to example is education.
 Charter schools are free, but choosing the right school can change the direction of a child’s life.
 Private schools can be a big investment, and also shape a child’s future.
 Choosing a school for a child is a life altering decision, one that parents don’t take lightly.
 They often don’t make decisions of this magnitude spontaneously, and require encouragement over time.

 The strategy in this scenario is to focus on communication with parents by providing valuable information to build confidence and rapport with the school.
-Here’s an example of a typical strategy that we use with the schools that we provide marketing services for:
+Here’s an example of a typical enrollment marketing strategy that we use with the schools that we provide marketing services for:

 Sound simple?
 Well, conceptually it is.
 Pulling all the pieces together takes a fair degree of strategic planning, and some technical know-how.
 Here are some of the raw elements that go into a strategy like this:

 Strategy: Sorry, you actually have to think this part through from beginning to end.
 From the initial “offer” (the piece of premium content that is irresistible to your target audience), to how you can get in front of your target audience, to the “theme” and progression of the email sequence, to the ultimate goal, or Call-to-Acton.
+Warning, this requires a lot of thinking and may cause brain damage.

 Creativity: This comes in a lot of different flavors.
 The visual appeal of the offer, the writing of the emails, and above all, the concepts behind the overall strategy.